mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 - **Components:** V, S, M (an instrument worth at least 1 gp)
 - **Duration:** Concentration, up to 1 minute

 You play a disturbing tune that drains the life energy of its listeners.
-All creatures other than yourself within 30 feet of you that can hear you must succeed on a Wisdom Saving Throw or become Cursed for the duration of the spell.
+All creatures other than yourself within 30 feet of you that can hear you must succeed on a Wisdom saving throw or become Cursed for the duration of the spell.
 This spell has no effect on undead or constructs.

 When you cast this spell, and on each of your turns for the spell's duration if you use a Magic action, all creatures Cursed by this spell that can hear you take 5d6 Necrotic damage.

-**At Higher Levels.** When you cast this spell using a spell slot of 6th-level or higher, creatures Cursed by this spell take an additional 1d6 Necrotic damage for each spell slot above 5th.
+**At Higher Levels.** When you cast this spell at level 6 or higher, creatures Cursed by this spell take an additional 1d6 Necrotic damage for each additional spell level.

 ### [Minute Minuet](https://github.com/mpanighetti/dnd5e-spells/blob/main/4th-level/minute-minuet.md)